data-pup/lisp-webterpreter/Documentation/DevelopmentNotes.md

 validation functions for the node class.
 Then, finish up the arithmetic methods, and begin final prep for adding variables.

+### June 04 Notes:

+Now that I can create arbritrary syntax trees, I should add some supporting functions, including a validator and a printing function.
+The validator should check that each token is either: (1) an empty node w/ no children, (2) a value w/ no arguments, (3) an op w/ arguments.
+The printing function should print the tokens out in the same manner as the 'tree' CLI tool.

 ### TODO List:
 *  Begin drafting documents for a docs/ directory, explaining the architecture of the parsing class.
 *  Add an abstract syntax tree class.
 Write a constructor that will create a tree using this list.